1983 Honda CB400 – T.JASIN Motorcycles

 “We handmade the seat from black leather with yellow stitching for highlights and put the rear fender under the seat.
 For the tank we reshaped it a little and gave is a custom paint job.
 Then we added handlebars was from a motorcross bike.
 The front light and clocks are from Kawasaki LTD 250 1971.
 Of course all the parts were renovated and we painted the clocks in a yellow highlight to match the yellow thread used in the seat.”

-For the exhaust, Adam used an non-descript after market unit and “renovated it to make it a little louder” as he put it.
+For the exhaust, Tom used an non-descript after market unit and “renovated it to make it a little louder” as he put it.
 That’s our kind of home improvement.
 Rear lights and grips done in a retro-repro style were added, the front fender was scrapped, and new rubber was added.

 A final addition was made while test riding the bike – a set of air filters.
 “It also makes the Honda more louder and now it has a beautiful sound, especially between 5000-9000 rpm.
 The bike also has better acceleration.”

-And to finish, a quote from Adam that might lack a little in perfect diction but sure is full to overflowing with insight and understanding.
+And to finish, a quote from Tom that might lack a little in perfect diction but sure is full to overflowing with insight and understanding.
 “When you ride this bike, you do feel that it has been made from a love of motorbikes and building them.
 When you want to be a 100% individual motorcycle rider, you should ride a 100% original bike – something that feels so good, like it cost a million dollars.
 We make CB400 from this passion, when someone also sees this passion, we will sell it to them.”
 Amen to that.